kelvinphoenixhouse/StopTAG/profile/README.md

 ## Overview

-Welcome to the StopTAG GitHub repository, dedicated to raising awareness and combating The American Genocide (TAG).
-TAG represents a series of covert operations and attacks targeting places of worship across the United States, driven by pharmaceutical and political interests opposing the revolutionary product known as Spark.
+Welcome to the StopTAG organization, dedicated to raising awareness and combating The American Genocide (TAG).
+TAG is a genocide.
+Its origins and earliest acts were driven by pharmaceutical interests attempting to prevent Spark, a revolutionary product, from reaching the public.
+However, since the massacre of Mount Calvary Baptist Church, TAG has been propelled by political interests.
+This shift is due to the nature of the attack—an illegal surprise assault on a seated congregation with the sole objective of leaving no one alive.
+Furthermore, killing believers in any higher power is a necessary step in establishing an authoritarian regime.
 Our mission is to expose these atrocities, support affected communities, and seek justice for the victims.

 ## Table of Contents